What Is Permanent Life Insurance?

 - signing an acknowledgement and them falling within a certain employee classification or group.

 This combination of attributes is not found in any other cash accumulation product.
 The special tax advantages of permanent life insurance make it a an extremely attractive solution for cash growth, supplement retirement income or retaining key employees with executive bonus plans.
+To learn more about permanent life insurance costs or to get a quote for key man insurance contact us today.

 (1) All of the above tax information is for information purposes only and is provided to explain the basic tax treatment of life insurance based on the Internal Revenue Code.
 Any individual or entity considering any life insurance policy should consult with their own CPA or tax/legal advisor that understands their particular tax circumstances and the rules governing their state.
 In no way is this information intended to be tax or legal advice.